Best Webinar Software Reviews from a Webinerd

 ✗ Limited registration and thank you page templates

-• Starter: $49/mo ($468/year if paid annually).
-Comes with unlimited live and automated webinars (paid and free) with up to 100 attendees, auto recording, chat/email support.
+• Starter: $49/mo ($468/yr if paid annually).
+Comes with unlimited live and automated webinars (paid and free) with up to 100 attendees, auto screen recorder, chat/email support.

-• Pro: $95/mo ($948/year if paid annually).
+• Pro: $95/mo ($948/yr if paid annually).
 All Starter plan features plus up to 300 attendees, recurring webinar series, FB ad tracking, stats & analytics, chat/email support.

 WebinarNinja is an all-inclusive webinar platform that allows its users to easily create and run any type of web conference but it could use some marketing upgrades for sales webinars.